Learn Russian online.

 Russian pronunciation is largely phonetic once you know the alphabet, though consonant clusters and word stress take practice.
 Regular listening helps the sounds become natural.

-How do I get Russian speaking practice?
+How do I get Free Russian speaking practice?

 Open the Practice or Friends page in the app, send practice requests, and start real conversations with other learners - don’t be shy!
 You can also mention that you want speaking practice when you create your account, and the platform will help match you with suitable partners.